johanbook/docs/docs/development/testing/automated_testing/coverage.md

 areas in need of testing.
 Coverage is generated when the tests are run and can be divided into e.g. statements, functions, lines and branches.

+## Coverage importance

+Different regions

+- Application layer depends on cost and benefit
+- Domain model should have 100% coverage.
+- Infrastructure layer need no coverage in terms of unit tests.

 ## Code instrumentation

 In order to generate a coverage report, one first needs to instrument the target